Turkey's central bank is raising interest rates sharply. This could signal an economic recovery - ExBulletin

 Turkey’s central bank is raising interest rates sharply.
 This could signal an economic recovery

+ANKARA, Turkey (AP) Turkey’s central bank raised interest rates on Thursday, signaling a shift to more conventional economic policies to counter soaring inflation following criticism that President Recep Tayyip Erdogans would approach h

-ANKARA, Turkey Turkey’s central bank carried out a major interest rate hike on Thursday, signaling a shift to more conventional economic policies to counter soaring inflation following criticism that President Recep Tayyip Erdogans’ approach has worsened the cost of living crisis.
+ANKARA, Turkey (AP) Turkey’s central bank hiked interest rates significantly on Thursday, signaling a shift to more conventional economic policies to counter soaring inflation following criticism that the president’s approach Recep Tayyip Erdogans made a cost of living crisis worse.

 The bank raised its policy rate by 6.5 percentage points to 15%.
 The increase from the current 8.5% is the first since March 2021 but is below market expectations.

-It is the first interest rate-setting meeting closely watched by banks since Erdogan appointed two internationally renowned officials to head the bank and the finance ministry.
+He came to the first closely watched bank interest rate-setting meeting since Erdogan appointed two internationally respected officials to run the bank and the Ministry of Finance.
 The rate hike signals the country is moving away from Erdogan’s unorthodox belief that lower interest rates fight inflation.

-Mainstream economic theory says the exact opposite, and central banks around the world have been rapidly raising rates to combat consumer price spikes linked to the pandemic rebound and Russia’s invasion of Ukraine.
-There were several hikes across Europe on Thursday, ranging from the Bank of England to the Swiss National Bank.
+Mainstream economic theory says the exact opposite, and central banks around the world have quickly raised rates to combat consumer price spikes linked to the pandemic rebound and Russia’s invasion of Ukraine.
+There were several hikes across Europe on Thursday, ranging from bank of england At Swiss National Bank.

-Erdogan, a self-proclaimed enemy of high borrowing costs, said he would accept his new finance minister’s policies, but also insisted his views had not changed.
+Erdogan, a self-proclaimed enemy of high borrowing costs, said he would accept the policies of his new finance minister, but also insisted his views had not changed.
 This led to questions about whether Turkey’s central bank could act independently.

 A statement from the banks’ monetary policy committee said it had decided to begin the process of monetary tightening to set the course for disinflation as soon as possible.